amir002001/amir002001/portfolio/src/posts/oan.md

 Inference on this scale of imagery is expensive, but paired with an Objectness Activation Network (OAN), a much cheaper threshold for each tile is calculated to direct the pipeline on whether a tile has information at all.

-Using this technique I have increased the speed of inference by almost a third without loss in accuracy in certain areas where features are not as prevalent.
+Using this technique I have increased the speed of inference by almost a third without loss in accuracy in areas where features are not as prevalent.